yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorReport.md

 # Report Interpretation

 The [BF Orchestrator CLI][1] has a "test" command for evaluating the performance of an Orchestrator snapshot file (with .blu extension).
 A snapshot is composed of natural language representation base model (see [models][3]) along with a set of examples as provided in a label file (typically a [.lu file][4]).
 The snapshot file is used in Bot Framework to detect intents from user utterances.

 In order to achieve high quality natural language processing (e.g. intent detection), it is necessary to assess & refine the quality of the model.
 Although this is much simplified in Orchestrator thanks to its use of pre-trained models, this optimization cycle is still required in order to account for human language variations.

-[BF Orchestrator CLI][1] contains several commands that can produce a report, most notably 'bf [orchestrator:test][5]' command.
 See more on Machine Learning evaluation methodology in the [References](# references) section below.

-Use the following guidance to interpret the report.
+Use the following guidance to interpret the report and take some actions (such as the ones below) to improve the snapshot file:

+- Merge two intent labels into one as the utterances in either are semantically similar.
+- Split an intent's utterance pool and create a new intent label as the utterances may not be semanically similar.
+- Change an utterance's intent label as the utterance may be semantically closer to a different intent label.
+- Rephrase an utterance and make it semantically closer to other utterances labled with the same intent.
+- Add more utterances to an intent label as the intent's utterance pool could be too scarce.
+- Remove some utterances from an intent label if there were too many utterances label to it.

 # Report Organization

 The test command thus produces a folder with HTML report and a few supporting artifacts as follows:

 - orchestrator_testing_set_ground_truth_instances.json: test instance ground-truth file in JSON format.
-- orchestrator_testing_set_labels.txt: intent labels in a plain TSV file.
+- orchestrator_testing_set_labels.txt: intent labels in a plain text file.
 - orchestrator_testing_set_prediction_instances.json: test instance prediction file in JSON format.
 - orchestrator_testing_set_scores.txt: test instance prediction file in a plain TSV format.
 - orchestrator_testing_set_summary.html: report summary in HTML format